thanos-io/thanos/docs/getting_started.md

     --query.replica-label       replica \               # Replica label for de-duplication
 ```

-Go to the configured HTTP address that should now show a UI similar to that of Prometheus itself.
-If the cluster formed correctly you can now query data across all Prometheus servers within the cluster.
+Go to the configured HTTP address, and you should now be able to query across all Prometheus instances and receive de-duplicated data.

 * _[Example Kubernetes manifest](../kube/manifests/thanos-query.yaml)_